rsdoiel/antenna/science_and_technology.md

 date: 2025-06-25, from: NASA breaking news

 Editor&#8217;s note: This interview was conducted in October 2023.&#160; As the International Space Station approaches 25 years of continuous human presence on Nov.
-2, 2025, it is a meaningful moment to recognize those who have been there since the beginning—sharing the remarkable achievements of human spaceflight with the world.&#160;&#160;&#160; If you have ever witnessed the [&#8230;]
+2, 2025, it is a meaningful moment to recognize those who have been there since the beginning—sharing the story of human spaceflight with the world.&#160;&#160;&#160; If you have ever witnessed the live [&#8230;]

 <br>